 - b.
 Only one person, knowledgeable in the standard crane signals, shall be designated to perform signally. - c.
 The crane operator and the signalman shall maintain continuous visual contact during the lifting operations. - d.
 The area shall be cleared, roped, or barricaded off. - e.
 No one shall stand or pass under suspended loads. - f.
 Tag lines shall be used for controlling loads. - F. Shall comply with location procedures for critical lifts.
-These procedures address such hazards as lifts over process equipment, heavy lifts (10 tons or more), etc. A documented lift plan for all critical lifts shall be reviewed and approved prior to initiating a critical lift. - Rigging equipment shall be certified and inspected prior to use, and as necessary during its use, to ensure that it is safe. - G. While operating cranes near overhead-suspended power lines in accordance with location requirements, and, as a minimum, meet the requirements listed below. - a.
+These procedures address such hazards as lifts over process equipment, heavy lifts (10 tons or more), etc. A documented lift plan for all critical lifts shall be reviewed and approved prior to initiating a critical lift. - Rigging equipment shall be certified and inspected prior to use, and as necessary during its use, to ensure that it is safe. - b.
+All required inspections/maintenance for rigging equipment shall be performed by qualified/competent personnel. - G. While operating cranes near overhead-suspended power lines in accordance with location requirements, and, as a minimum, meet the requirements listed below. - a.
 This procedure applies to overhead suspended electrical power lines, which exceed 50K volts to ground that are insulated or uninsulated.
 This procedure does not apply to power lines protected in cable tray, armor, or conduit. - i.
-Complete a pre-job plan prior to transporting, positioning, or operating a crane or hoisting equipment in the vicinity of power lines. - ii.
-Cranes are prohibited from operating or hoisting equipment near power lines unless: - 1.
-The line is de-energized, tagged, locked out and grounded. - 2.
-The crane is positioned and operated such that when near uninsulated power lines, neither the boom (fully extended hydraulic) nor any part of the load line or load can, under any situation, be maneuvered to or fall within 10 feet of lines rated to $50~\rm KV$ or $10~\rm feet$ plus $0.4~\rm inches$ each $\rm KV$ over $50~\rm KV$.
+Complete a pre-job plan prior to transporting, positioning, or operating a crane or hoisting equipment in the vicinity of power lines. - Cranes are prohibited from operating or hoisting equipment near power lines unless:

-- iii.
+- 1. The line is de-energized, tagged, locked out and grounded. - 2.
+The crane is positioned and operated such that when near uninsulated power lines, neither the boom (fully extended hydraulic) nor any part of the load line or load can, under any situation, be maneuvered to or fall within 10 feet of lines rated to 50 KV or 10 feet plus 0.4 inches each KV over 50 KV. - iii.
 Whenever a crane, boom truck or other similar lifting equipment is in transit with no load and with boom lowered, equipment clearances shall be: - 1.
-A minimum of four feet for voltages of 150 volts up to 50 KV - 2.~10 feet if the voltage is greater than 50~KV up to and including 345~KV - 3.
-16 feet of the voltage is greater than 345 KV up to and including $\,750$ KV - iv.
-A qualified person shall be designated to observe clearance of the equipment and give timely warning for all operations where it is difficult for the operator to maintain the desired clearance by visual means. - H. Cranes and derricks shall not be refueled while in operation. - Cranes and derricks not in use shall be properly secured. - Hydraulic booms shall be retracted. - K. Whip lines shall be secured. - L. Refer to crane suspended personnel platforms in accordance with 29 CFR 1926-550 (g), "Crane and Derrick Suspended Personnel Platforms". - M. Rated load capacities and recommended operating speeds, special hazard warnings or instruction, shall be conspicuously posted on all equipment.
-Instructions or warnings shall be visible to the operator while he/she is at his/her control station. - N. Hand signals to crane and derrick operators shall be those prescribed by the applicable ANSI standard for the type of crane in use.
-An illustration of the signals shall be posted at the job location.
+A minimum of four feet for voltages of 150 volts up to 50 KV - 2.
+10 feet if the voltage is greater than 50 KV up to and including 345 KV $\,$ - 16 feet of the voltage is greater than 345 KV up to and including 750 KV - iv.
+A qualified person shall be designated to observe clearance of the equipment and give timely warning for all operations where it is difficult for the operator to maintain the desired clearance by visual means. - H. Cranes and derricks shall not be refueled while in operation. - I. Cranes and derricks not in use shall be properly secured. - J. Hydraulic booms shall be retracted. - K. Whip lines shall be secured. - L. Refer to crane suspended personnel platforms in accordance with 29 CFR 1926-550 (g), "Crane and Derrick Suspended Personnel Platforms". - M. Rated load capacities and recommended operating speeds, special hazard warnings or instruction, shall be conspicuously posted on all equipment.
+Instructions or warnings shall be visible to the operator while he/she is at his/her control station.

-O. Accessible areas within the swing radius of the rear of the rotating superstructure or the crane, either permanently or temporarily mounted, shall be barricaded in such a manner as to prevent an employee from being struck or crushed by the crane.
+- N. Hand signals to crane and derrick operators shall be those prescribed by the applicable ANSI standard for the type of crane in use.
+An illustration of the signals shall be posted at the job location. - O. Accessible areas within the swing radius of the rear of the rotating superstructure or the crane, either permanently or temporarily mounted, shall be barricaded in such a manner as to prevent an employee from being struck or crushed by the crane.